Aycodez/Quiz-Trivia-Game/README.md

 ## Executable

-An executable version of the game is available [here](link_to_executable_file).
-Download and run the executable to play the game without needing Python or any dependencies installed.
+An executable version of the game is available [here](https://github.com/Aycodez/Quiz-Trivia-Game/blob/main/QUIZGAME/QuizTriviaGame.rar).
+Download and uncompress the file.
+Then run the executable to play the game without needing Python or any dependencies installed.

 ## Contributing